Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 * **Influx**: The substance is transported from the interstitial space or lumen to the intracellular space.
 * **Efflux**: The substance is transported from intracellular space to interstitial space or lumen.
 * **Bi-directional**: Facilitated transport along the concentration gradient.
 It is assumed that Vmax and Km values are equal for both directions.
+Only Michaelis-Menten kinetics can be used with this direction.
 * **Plasma to interstitial space** across endothelial border
 * **Interstitial space to plasma** across endothelial border
 * **P-gp like**: The substance is transported from intracellular space and interstitial space to the interstitial space.